PKU-YuanGroup/Open-Sora-Plan/docs/Train_And_Eval_CausalVideoVAE.md

 # Evaluation

-In the repository, we can use the script `scripts/causalvae/gen_video.sh` to generate videos and evaluate the generated videos through the script `scripts/causalvae/eval.sh`.
-Please check the scripts for detailed parameters.
-Currently, it supports common metrics such as `lpips`, `flolpips`, `ssim`, `psnr`, etc.
+1. Video Generation:
+The script `scripts/causalvae/gen_video.sh` in the repository is utilized for generating videos.
+For the parameters, please refer to the script itself.

+2. Video Evaluation:
+After video generation, You can evaluate the generated videos using the `scripts/causalvae/eval.sh` script.
+This evaluation script supports common metrics, including lpips, flolpips, ssim, psnr, and more.

 > Please note that you must generate the videos before executing the eval script.
 Additionally, it is essential to ensure that the video parameters used when generating the videos are consistent with those used during the evaluation.